Nivaturimika/Katerina-Engine/docs/Devlogs/2024-05/log_en.md

 ### Validator

-New features added to Alice's internal validator, now it also validates `news` and `tutorial` folders!
+New features added to KatEngine's internal validator, now it also validates `news` and `tutorial` folders!

 ### Miscellaneous